- Written by Digvijay Gahlot

 - Posted on October 20, 2022

-- Updated on June 10, 2024
+- Updated on December 20, 2024

-- 7438 Views
+- 7744 Views

 EosSdkRpc is an agent built on top of the Arista EOS SDK.
 It uses gRPC as a mechanism to provide remote access to the EOS SDK.
-The gRPC interface that EosSdkRpc supports closely matches the interface provided by EOS SDK, and the intent is that the .proto interface can be publically supported.
+The gRPC interface that EosSdkRpc supports closely matches the interface provided by EOS SDK, and the intent is that the .proto interface can be publicly supported.
 EosSdkRpc allows for remote access and using protobuf to specify the interface isolates user code from the Linux ABI issues that come with building C++ applications on different compiler, libc, and kernel versions.
 EosSdkRpc is built using C++ but supports clients written in any of the languages currently supported by the gRPC framework.

 - Written by Vamsi Anne